pingcap/docs-cn/how-to/deploy/orchestrated/tiup.md

 #   - host: 10.0.1.17
 #     port: 8249
 #     data_dir: "/tidb-data/drainer-8249"
-#     # if drainer doesn't have checkpoint, use initial commitTS to initial checkpoint
+#     # If drainer doesn't have a checkpoint, use initial commitTS as the initial checkpoint.
-#     # will get a latest timestamp from pd if setting to be -1 (default -1)
+#     # Will get a latest timestamp from pd if commit_ts is set to -1 (the default value).
 #     commit_ts: -1
 #     deploy_dir: "/tidb-deploy/drainer-8249"
 #     log_dir: "/tidb-deploy/drainer-8249/log"
 #     numa_node: "0,1"
-#     # Config is used to overwrite the `server_configs.drainer` values
+#     # The following configs are used to overwrite the `server_configs.drainer` values.
 #     config:
 #       syncer.db-type: "mysql"
 #       syncer.to.host: "127.0.0.1"